The steering of a car with a hydraulic booster and a rack-and-pinion steering mechanism.

 For additional driver protection, the steering shaft is made of two parts, united into a single whole by a splined telescopic connection.

-The steering column contains: a switch for instruments and a starter (ignition switch) with an anti-theft device that blocks the steering wheel shaft from turning, as well as controls for the headlights, turn signals, windshield washer and wiper, combined into a block of steering column switches.
+The steering column contains: a switch for instruments and a starter (ignition switch) with an anti-theft device, blocking the steering wheel shaft from turning, as well as the controls for the headlights, turn signals, windshield washer and wiper, combined into a block of steering column switches.

 To control the fluid level in the tank cap, an indicator (dipstick) is mounted on which level marks are applied.